ramidabit/homography/index.md

 ## **1. Introduction**
 One puzzling problem in computer vision is how to align two images such that they may be overlaid for an increased field of view.
 Given two photos taken from the same viewpoint, one should be able to map points from one image to the other by multiplication with what is known as the homography matrix.
 Estimation of the matrix, however, is an optimization problem often solved using least squares regression.
 By detecting, extracting, and matching a few features which are present in both images, we can attempt to project all the points from one image onto the other.
-Meanwhile, we also wish to minimize the distance between where we are projecting them and where they should really be projected.
-If the mapping is approximated correctly, applying the homography to one of the images should cause it to rotate and translate such that it perfectly aligns with the other image, and overlaying the two images will produce a beautiful panorama.
+Meanwhile, we also wish to minimize the distance between their projected location and where they actually reside.
+If the mapping is approximated correctly, applying the homography to one of the images should cause it to rotate and translate such that it perfectly aligns with the other image, and overlaying the two images should produce a beautiful panorama.
 We will attempt to do so here using MATLAB and the CVX library for convex optimization.

 Given that the regression task is inherently susceptible to outliers, we must also explore other approaches for robust homography estimation.
-Instead of least squares, we may choose to minimize the 1-norm rather than the 2-norm, or perform L1 regression.
-Outlying matches may also be penalized using regularized regression methods such as Lasso and Ridge regularization, also known as L1 and L2 regularization, respectively.
-Alternatively, we could use an iterative approach such as the random sample consensus (RANSAC) algorithm to reject outliers, or even k-fold cross-validation for a more complete exploration of our data.
+Instead of minimizing the 2-norm as in least squares, we may choose to minimize the 1-norm, or perform L1 regression.
+Outlying matches may also be penalized using regularized regression methods such as Lasso and Ridge, also respectively known as L1 and L2 regularization.
+Alternatively, we may use an iterative approach such as the random sample consensus (RANSAC) algorithm to reject outliers, or even k-fold cross-validation for a more completely-sampled exploration of our data.
 The goal of this project is to estimate homographies using the using these various methods, and to compare and contrast their performance by attempting to stitch photos together using the estimated mapping.

 ### A. Problem Overview
 **What is a Homography?**

 The solution to the image alignment problem involves a series of rotations and translations in what is generally known as a projective transformation; however, a projective transformation in two dimensions can simply be called a homography.
 In a homography, each image point has a third dimension added to it, moving from the realm of image coordinates to homogeneous coordinates.
 Hence, multiplication by the homography matrix provides a mapping from ℝ<sup>3</sup> to ℝ<sup>3</sup>.

 ![Image](https://i.imgur.com/dfwXYqP.png)

 This involves a third element, _w_, which is added to allow the affine transformation: a subclass of projective transformations which includes linear transformations as well as nonlinear, affine operations.
 The key to our homography matrix is that it is essentially an affine transformation, where both lines and parallelism are preserved from one image plane to the other.
 Generally speaking, this is not true for projective transformations, which preserve lines but not necessarily parallelism.

 ![Image](https://i.imgur.com/0uukr5N.png)

 Following our mapping of points from one image to the next, we must finally convert out of homogeneous coordinates by normalizing by the third coordinate, _w'_.
 This gives a resulting point [x'/w', y'/w', 1]<sup>T</sup>, where we can simply drop the ‘1’ and return to an image point in ℝ<sup>2</sup>.

 ### B. The Dataset
 The dataset for this project is provided by the Czech Technical University in Prague, and includes several image pairs whose features have already been extracted and matched.
 Along with each image pair, the correct homography matrix is given so may verify our work.
-As such, each implementation will be followed by a testing error, or the mean squared distance between the estimated and true homography matrices.
-While it is important to report these for a quantitative measurement of our performance, it is also important to note that these values hold little weight.
-From the "README" file of the dataset, the point correspondences were manually selected by the author who zoomed in to select features and their corresponding matches.
-Hence, the accuracy of the creator is a factor in determining the "correct" mapping of the points.
+As such, each implementation will be followed by a testing error, or mean squared distance between the estimated and true homography matrices.
+While it is important to report these for a quantitative measurement of our performance, it is also important to note that these values should hold little weight.
+From the "README" file of the dataset, the point correspondences were manually selected by the creator who zoomed in to select features and their corresponding matches.
+Hence, the accuracy of the author is a factor in determining the "correct" mapping of the points.
 In many of the following cases, we see near-zero testing errors as well as misalignment, giving further cause as to why we should visually verify our images rather than relying on metrics alone.

 The “homogr” dataset for homographies is available at [CMP :: Data :: Two-view geometry](http://cmp.felk.cvut.cz/data/geometry2view/index.xhtml).